 Launched 10/31/18, the American Cannabis Operator Index includes leading cultivators, processors, retailers of cannabis in the United States as well as companies that license their brands and intellectual property.

 The American Cannabis Operator Index, which is dollar-denominated and based upon the prices of the U.S. listing for each member, is rebalanced monthly, with each member weighted equally at that time.
 The index includes companies that grow, process or sell cannabis products, including those derived from industrial hemp.
 Companies must file with the SEC or the securities regulator in the country of their primary listing.

-The American Cannabis Operator Index included 26 companies as of 08/31/19.
-AYRSF, MRMD and VFRM were added this month, while CADMF and DYMEF were removed due to insufficient trading volume.
+The American Cannabis Operator Index included 23 companies as of 10/31/19.
+ABAHF, DXBRF, FFNTF, SNNVF and VFRM were removed due to insufficient trading volume.